vedranav/MetagenomePhyleticProfiles/README.md

 #Metagenome Phyletic Profiles

-This code supports the paper: Vidulin, V., Smuc, T., Dzeroski, S. and Supek, F. Automated gene function prediction using metagenome data.
-Under review in Microbiome.
+This code supports the paper: Vidulin, V., Smuc, T., Dzeroski, S. and Supek, F. (2018) The evolutionary signal in metagenome phyletic profiles predicts many gene functions.
+Accepted in Microbiome.

 Please cite the paper if you find the code useful.